trujunzhang/demo-nextjs-v5/README.md

 KNOWN ISSUES:
 + NextJS v5 is currently in its early preview stages.
 DO NOT USE this for production...yet.
++ SCSS is working for dev mode but NOT for production
 + Redux is connected and works within the app; but it DOES NOT WORK with simple testing...why? `pages/redux.test.tsx` has a test that calls attention to this for the time being.

 ## Development